heeringa0/UD_Frisian-FA-RuG/README.txt

 # Acknowledgements

-Martha Hofman verifed the lemmas and POS tags of the larger part of the corpus.
+Martha Hofman verified the lemmas and POS tags of the larger part of the corpus.

 # References